 Skip advert

 Advertisement - Article continues below

 The Fiorano circuit should have been the place to demonstrate this, but in fact it was inconclusive.
 What was apparent was that the F8 is indeed a softer, slightly less focused car than the Pista but a usefully well-balanced and predictable one.
-The track F8s were fitted with Michelin Cup 2s, which according to Ferrari’s test driver can get the F8 to within half a second of the Pista’s lap time…
+The track F8s were fitted with Michelin Cup 2s, which, according to Ferrari’s test driver, can get the F8 to within half a second of the Pista’s lap time.

 Advertisement - Article continues below

-The list price of the F8 Tributo is £203,476, which is about £20k more than the 488 GTB it replaced, £50k less than the Pista… and about £5k less than a 720S.
-The Pista remains the more direct and focused driver’s car, but as a 488 GTB replacement the F8 is quite something.
-Not because it’s more potent, that’s almost a side issue, but because it’s comfortable and refined like the GTB and then adds weightier, more connected steering and an appealing engine note that’s there from tickover to red line.
-Together they help make the F8 a more engaging and rewarding car.
+The Pista remains the more direct and focused driver’s car than the F8, but as a 488 Pista replacement, it really was quite something.
+Not because it was more potent, that’s almost a side issue, but because it’s comfortable and refined like the GTB and then adds weightier, more connected steering and an appealing engine note that’s there from tickover to red line.
+Together, they help make the F8 a more engaging and rewarding car.
 As the last of the pre-hybrid, mid-engined V8s, it’s a great high to go out on.

+Skip advert